You Are Now in Bangkok.

 If you are tired you should go straight to your accommodation.

-At these bigger airports the taxi service might have a ticket office and you buy the ticket and catch the next taxi available.
+At these bigger airports the taxi services might have a ticket office, you tell the clerk where you wish to go and you buy the ticket to catch the next taxi available.

 This is good because you do not get ripped off.